renaudgaucher/renaudgaucher.github.io/index.md

 I am mainly interested in distributed learning, specifically Byzantine robustness and privacy, currently with a focus on the decentralized setting.

-You can take a look at the activities of [Aymeric Dieuleuvet's team](https://adieuleveutteam.github.io/).
+You can take a look at the activities of [Aymeric Dieuleveut's team](https://adieuleveutteam.github.io/).